trek-view/basecamp/_posts/2021-12-03-climbing-kilimanjaro-part-4-lemosho.md

 <iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-12-03/lemosho-day-1b-GSAK2752.JPG&amp;autoLoad=true"></iframe>

-It was a wet day when the teamed filmed this tour, though the conditions treated the team to a beautiful rainbow to finish the day.
+It was a wet day when the teamed filmed this tour, though the conditions treated them to a beautiful rainbow to finish the day.

 ## Day 2: Trekking From Shira 1 Camp to Shira 2 Camp